-Each year Tax Commission appraisal staff estimates the market value of operating property as of a January 1st lien date.
+2025 Yield Rate Study Each year Tax Commission appraisal staff estimates the market value of operating property as of a January 1st lien date.
 As part of this process, we develop yield capitalization rate studies for several state assessed industries, specifically: investor-owned electrics, gas transmission and distribution pipelines, petroleum pipelines, railroads, telecommunications, water transportation and distribution, and non-utility electric generation industries.
-The following highlights the valuation principles and models that are used to estimate these rates.
+This document highlights the valuation principles and models that are used to estimate these rates.
 Rates for the current year can be found on the final page of this document.
 Individual industry studies are available upon request.

-MARKET VALUE

-Idaho Statute §63-201(15) defines "Market Value" as:
+MARKET VALUE Idaho Statute §63-201(15) defines "Market Value" as:

 "Market value, means the amount of United States dollars or equivalent for which, in all probability, a property would exchange hands between a willing seller, under no compulsion to sell, and an informed, capable buyer, with a reasonable time allowed to consummate the sale, substantiated by a reasonable down or full cash payment."

-Idaho Administrative Rule 35.01.03.405.04 provides further guidance on estimating market value:

-"Market value shall be determined through procedures, methods, and techniques accepted by nationally recognized appraisal and valuation organizations."
+Idaho Administrative Rule 35.01.03.405.04 provides further guidance on estimating market value: "Market value shall be determined through procedures, methods, and techniques accepted by nationally recognized appraisal and valuation organizations."
 The procedures, methods, and techniques used by Commission staff to determine market value can be found in the writings of the following nationally recognized sources: Western States Association of Tax Administrators, Committee on Centrally Assessed Property (WSATA-CCAP); National Conference of Unit Valuation States (NCUVS); perspectives published by Dr. Aswath Damodaran of the Stern School of Business at New York University; and other sources of mainstream corporate finance expertise including two of the most respected and widely used textbooks on the subject, authored by Brealey & Myers and Ross & Westerfield.
-Some of the market data sources the Commission recognizes as widely used in corporate valuation include Value Line Investment Survey, Business Valuation Resources, Mergent Bond Record, Moody's, and Standard & Poor's.
+Some of the market data sources the Commission recognizes as widely used in corporate valuation include Value Line Investment Survey, Business Valuation Resources (BVR), Mergent Bond Record, Moody's, and Standard & Poor's.
 We also utilize the economic data of the Federal Reserve Bank, known as FRED.

-The overarching guide to market value assessment of state assessed property in Idaho is Title 63, Chapter 4 of Idaho Statute and Idaho Administrative Rules 35.01.03.404-417.

-Three primary valuation models are recognized in Idaho law and applied nationally by property tax appraisers to estimate the market value of property.
-The Income Approach is one of those methods.
+The overarching guide to market value assessment of state assessed property in Idaho is Title 63, Chapter 4 of Idaho Statute and Idaho Administrative Rules 35.01.03.404-417. &lt;sup>1 See Idaho Code §63-201 (16) for a definition of operating property. &lt;sup>2 Idaho Code §63-205 Three primary valuation models are recognized in Idaho law and applied nationally by property tax appraisers to estimate the market value of property.
+The income approach is one of those methods.
+INCOME APPROACH In appraisal the income approach is based on the premise that value can be represented by the present worth of future benefits derived from the ownership, use or operation of the unit.
+The Appraisal Handbook published by WSATA-CCAP states the following: